jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 **Setting Off the Ward**: All creatures within 30ft of the door must make an Intelligence Save DC 13, taking 1d6 psychic damage on a failed save.
 With a plume of red smoke, the arcane lock opens, and the door will remain open for 1 hour (even if forced open).

 **Behind the Door**: A foul stench of decay and rot fills the room.
 The walls are covered in script—some in ink, most scratched with bloody fingernails.
-At a desk, slumped in a chair, lies a human, dressed in tattered Old Empire chainmail.
+At a desk, slumped in a chair, lies a human, Captain Faotil, dressed in tattered Old Empire chainmail.
 His breathing is weak and raspy.
 Captain Faotil is barely alive and insane.
 Healing stabilizes him but leaves him catatonic.
 He can be carried, but he offers no useful actions or information.
 If attacked, he collapses without resistance.

 **Script on the Walls**: The writing covering the walls appears to be a mix of mundane military orders, strange symbols, and incomprehensible ramblings.
 Any adventurer who attempts to read the script must make a Wisdom Save (DC 13) as the madness within the writing begins to seep into their mind.
 On a failed save, the character screams as the incomprehensible knowledge floods their consciousness, dealing 1d6 psychic damage.
-On a success, the character feels uneasy, but no damage is taken.
+On a failure the character is also able to read and understand that the writings reference The Great Works.
+On a success, the character feels uneasy, no damage is taken, and the writing remains non-sensical.

 ---